bsc-pm/nanos6/README.md

 A directory named `trace_<binary_name>_<pid>` will be created at the current working directory at the end of the execution.
 To visualize this trace it needs to be converted to Paraver format first.
-By default, Nanos6 will convert the trace automatically at the end of the execution unless the user explicitly sets the configuration variable `instrument.ctf.conversor.enabled = false`.
+By default, Nanos6 will convert the trace automatically at the end of the execution unless the user explicitly sets the configuration variable `instrument.ctf.converter.enabled = false`.
 The environment variable `CTF2PRV_TIMEOUT=<minutes>` can be set to stop the conversion after the specified elapsed time in minutes.
 Please note that the conversion tool requires python3 and the babeltrace2 packages.